jasonewall/promitto/README.md

 `promitto.resolve(value?: T)`

 Returns a promise mock that is already resolved to the provided value.
-Any callbacks added by then, catch, or finally will be immediately executed.
+Any callbacks added by `then`, `catch`, or `finally` will be immediately executed.

 ```ts
 const p = promitto.resolve(['Cats', 'Dogs']);